adamscooch/filey/README.md

 Filey does all of it.
 Drop your files in, pick your settings, get compressed output.
 One app, one window.
 Everything runs locally on your machine, nothing gets uploaded anywhere.

 It's still a beta.
-There are rough edges and missing features.
+And I don't claim to be an app developer.
+I'm a rookie vibecoder that usually works on ecom stuff.
+This app has rough edges and missing features.
 But it already handles the daily workflow that used to require half a dozen paid apps.
+PLEASE give your feedback by opening issues.
+I'd love to make this thing bug-free and feature-rich, but also still be simple to use.
+Handbrake was a visual nightmare for me lol.

 ## What It Does